binaryage/totalfinder-web/licensing.md

 Check [this page](/free-licenses) if you can get a free license.

+## Office license

+You may also want to check [office license page](/office-license) for info on licensing to groups like companies, offices or labs.

 ## Buying a license

 <img src="/images/licensing-icon.png" style="width: 32px; float: left; margin-right: 10px">